rust-lang/rust/src/doc/rustc-dev-guide/src/trait-resolution.md

 specialization hierarchy.

-You might expect that the specialization graph would be used during selection – i.e., when actually performing specialization.
+You might expect that the specialization graph would be used during selection – i.e. when actually performing specialization.
 This is not done for two reasons:

 - It's merely an optimization: given a set of candidates that apply,